ÖÖD Mirror House concept — Nordic Maldives

 Nordic Maldives is a picturesque resort on the banks of Päijänne lake providing a year-round 5-star luxury accommodation service.
-Nordic Maldives concept was inspired by Indian Ocean paradise photos of overwater bungalows. ÖÖD in Lehmonkärki uses Nordic design consepts to recreate its own luxurious overwater “bungalows”.
+Nordic Maldives concept was inspired by Indian Ocean paradise photos of overwater bungalows. ÖÖD in Lehmonkärki uses Nordic design concepts to recreate its own luxurious overwater “bungalows”.
 The resort consists of three ÖÖD Mirror Houses and a specially built platform above the shallow waters in the lakeshore.

-When setting off from Helsinki, the capital of Finland, in about two-hour drive you find yourself in the middle of seemingly endless thick spruce forests driving along the narrow and meandering roads, which lead to the high banks of Päijänne lake.
-The local landscape and nature are just magical – powerful and high-rising spruces, moss-covered bouldersmoved to place by the recession of glacier ice and proliferating heather.
+When setting off from Helsinki, the capital of Finland, in about a two-hour drive you find yourself in the middle of seemingly endless thick spruce forests driving along the narrow and meandering roads, which lead to the high banks of Päijänne lake.
+The local landscape and nature are just magical – powerful and high-rising spruces, moss-covered boulders moved to place by the recession of glacier ice and proliferating heather.
 Right in the middle of the rough greenery, Nordic Maldives is a modern and luxurious complex waiting for you to visit and unwind.

-When you arrive at the gates leading to the above water luxury you are struck with anticipation and excitement about what lies behind the massive metal doors.
+When you arrive at the gates leading to the above-water luxury you are struck with anticipation and excitement about what lies behind the massive metal doors.
 New surprises are waiting on every step around the premise.
-In addition to stunning views, the resort is equipped with relaxing sunbathing spots, a private jacuzzi to lose track of time for all three Mirror Houses, peaceful reading spots with a soft rustle of the waves and means for fishing and grilling.
+In addition to stunning views, the resort is equipped with relaxing sunbathing spots, a private jacuzzi to lose track of time for all three Mirror Houses, peaceful reading spots with a soft rustle of the waves, and means for fishing and grilling.
 Every corner of the complex is designed to nourish the soul and mind of the customer.

-As Finland’s geological base is mainly made up of granite, the above-water resort stands firm on the foundation beams making it possible to install a third glasshouse on a second level, thus creating extra space and a more playful impression the architecture.
+As Finland’s geological base is mainly made up of granite, the above-water resort stands firm on the foundation beams making it possible to install a third glasshouse on a second level, thus creating extra space and a more playful impression of the architecture.

 Fusion and the warmth of the wood are the key concepts for the lakeshore oasis.
 Natural wood has been utilized in a slightly chaotic and irregular fashion in both the exterior and interior design to resemble the surrounding wild nature.
 Mirror surfaces and honey-toned cladding create a seamlessly blended environment between nature and the modern resort.

-The floor, walls and ceiling are all covered with natural materials such as stone and wood to create a warm and welcoming environment.
+The floor, walls, and ceiling are all covered with natural materials such as stone and wood to create a warm and welcoming environment.

 Written by: Hanna-Liisa Aasmaa